Lab 07 – Non-parametric tests & Chi-squared tests

 EDA

-color = "time", palette = c("#00AFBB", "#E7B800"),
+col = c("#00AFBB", "#E7B800"),

-It looks like the pain scores are lower after medication.
+It looks like the median pain scores are lower after medication.
 But we need to test this statistically.

 Hypothesis (H)

-The null hypothesis is that there is no difference in pain scores before and after treatment.
-The alternative hypothesis is that there is a difference in pain scores before and after treatment.
+• The null hypothesis is that there is no difference in pain scores before and after treatment.

 Assumptions (A)

 The assumptions of the Wilcoxon signed-rank test are: 1.
 In this case the data are paired (i.e., the same subjects are measured before and after treatment).
-2. The differences between the paired observations are continuous/ordinal and symmetric about the median (looking at the boxplots, this is the case).
+2. the differences can be meaningfully ordered and are approximately symmetric about the median.
+Note that these tests are reasonably robust to some outliers.

 Test (T)